 Finding that healthy balance between some sweet treats and fruits and vegetables can be challenging, but talking to your kids about good food choices is a great start!

-Tip: Make a list of healthy lunch option to refer to when life is hectic and need a little cheat sheet.
+Tip: Make a list of healthy lunch options to refer to when life is hectic, and you need a little cheat sheet.

 Related: How to Keep Kids Healthy